SergioBonaqueGonzalez/Shack-Hartmann-Simulator/README.md

 - The input is a phase represented as a vector of zernike coefficients in the Noll notation
-- The output is a vector of recovered Zernike coefficients
+- The output is a vector of recovered Zernike coefficients through an almost ideal Shack-Hartmann sensor.

-In its actual state, it can be used, for example, to test centroid algorithms or new methodology.I hope in the near future will be a very complete simulator.
+In its actual state, it can be used, for example, to test centroid algorithms or new methodology.
+I hope in the near future will be a very complete simulator.
 At the moment it is a shack-Hartmann simulator which includes the following features;
 Customization of: